Chicago mayor's race shows impact of crime in COVID's wake

 “I will support our law enforcement officers, but I will also support and have a zero tolerance when it comes to violating the law or violating the Constitution,” he said.

-Vallas has dismissed criticism that he is too close to the police union and its controversial leader of the police union, who equated Lightfoot’s vaccine mandate for city workers to the Holocaust and voiced support for Jan.
+Vallas has dismissed criticism that he is too close to the police union and its controversial leader, who equated Lightfoot’s vaccine mandate for city workers to the Holocaust and voiced support for Jan.
 6 insurrectionists.
 Vallas contends that his endorsement comes from the rank-and-file.

 Will Marshall, president and founder of the moderate Progressive Policy Institute, said crime is a vulnerability that Democrats must address, and that avoiding talk of it plays into Republicans’ hands.
 He said progressives nationally are focused on fighting systemic racism and not making people feel safer.